TimDevelops/TimDevelops/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## My name is Tim and I'm currently an enterprise SysAdmin.
+## My name is Tim.
-## I've got about 5 years in the tech industry and really love learning new concepts.
+## I'm 29 years old and have 5 years in the tech industry.
+## I'm currently an enterprise SysAdmin and love learning new concepts.
 ## I've dabbled in Web Development but decided to focus on Operations, as that is where I'm truly passionate.
-## My current role is more traditional SysAdmin so my goal is learn more modern technologies to better my skillset.
+## My current role is more of a traditional SysAdmin so my goal is learn more modern technologies to better my skillset.
 ## So far, I'm really enjoying deep diving into Linux and learning Cloud tech.

 ## Update 1: Pushing from my terminal.
 ## Update 2: It was succesful!
 Here's my 2nd push.
+## Update 3: Edited some of my about me.